Killing the Nemean Lion: Heracles’ First Labor

 The triumph over the Nemean lion signifies a story of great bravery.
 Furthermore, it represents the triumph of virtue over evil and discord.
 An elementary distinction, so it seems, but stories like these have played a great role in manifesting such distinctions.

 Attributing characteristics to certain characters in mythological stories help to indicate the importance of the values involved.
-Virtue over evil, or vengeance and justice, tell us a great bit about how to live and how to design our societies.
+Virtue over evil, or vengeance and justice, tells us a great bit about how to live and how to design our societies.

 Constellation Leo and Art